anira-project/anira/docs/sphinx/usage.rst

   with equal dtype and shape (an exported recurrent hidden state, a streaming-convolution cache).
 The input half names the output half it is fed from (``"state_source"`` in a model file, ``anira_tensor_spec_set_state_source`` in C), and anira feeds and captures the state around every inference itself.
-The host never sees a State tensor: the slot numbers of the handler's entries count the Streamed, Buffer and Static specs of their side and skip State specs, wherever those stand in the list; a stage sees it at its tensor index.
+A State spec may stand anywhere in its list and has a slot like every other tensor (its position in the list, the number a stage sees it at too), but no Hard entry carries it: a single form that names its slot is ``ANIRA_ERROR_INVALID_ARGUMENT``, and its position in an array of a ``_multi`` form must hold the empty tensor.
 No Time axis, window, time ratio or latency; float32 in this pre-release.
-A model with a pair runs as Stateful whatever its ``state`` says.
+A model with a pair runs as
+  Stateful whatever its ``state`` says.

 The axes are set with ``axis(i, tag, extent)`` by index in the model's memory order, each with